freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

     - You will be presented with a pull request template.
 This is a checklist that you should have followed before opening the pull request.

     - Fill in the details as you see fit.
-This information will be reviewed, and the reviewers will decide whether or not your pull request is accepted.
+This information will be reviewed and the reviewers will decide whether or not your pull request is accepted.

     - If the PR is meant to address an existing GitHub Issue then, at the end of your PR's description body, use the keyword _Closes_ with the issue number to [automatically close that issue if the PR is accepted and merged](https://help.github.com/en/articles/closing-issues-using-keywords).